abhmul/InstallCUDA-Kerasv2/README.md

 sudo rm step*
 ```

 ### That's it!
-You're AWS instance is ready for whatever deep learning tasks you throw at it!
+You're instance is ready for whatever deep learning tasks you throw at it!